 The scope of ACT Organic Standards now encompasses crop production, processing and handling, wild harvest, aquaculture, commercial inputs, aquaculture, restaurants offering organic menus, livestock production, and beekeeping.
 Our comprehensive standards serve as a basis for evaluating organic products at any stage of the production process, from field to finished product.

-• Appendix 1 is the approved list of inputs used in organic production, i.e. fertilizers and soil conditioners, products and measures for pest and disease control, plant regulators, cleansing agents and disinfectants, and additives used in products for pest control.
-Producers/operators must use only inputs or components of inputs specified in this appendix.
+Appendix 1 contains lists of permitted inputs for organic production, i.e. fertilizers and soil conditioners, products and measures for pest and disease control, plant regulators, cleansing agents, disinfectants, additives used in products for pest control, and inputs for livestock production and beekeeping.

 Appendix 2 contains lists of substances permitted for use as additives, carriers, and processing aids in organic processing.